Bergen: Administration

-This is the political party breakdown of the current and historical city councils:
+The tables below show the current and historical composition of the council by political party.

 Boroughs

 Bergen is divided into eight boroughs, as seen on the map to the right.
 Clockwise, starting with the northernmost, the boroughs are Åsane, Arna, Fana, Ytrebygda, Fyllingsdalen, Laksevåg, Årstad and Bergenhus.
-The city centre is located in Bergenhus.
+The city centre is in Bergenhus.
 Parts of Fana, Ytrebygda, Åsane and Arna are not part of the Bergen urban area, explaining why the municipality has approximately 20,000 more inhabitants than the urban area.

 Local borough administrations have varied since Bergen's expansion in 1972.
 From 1974, each borough had a politically chosen administration.
 From 1989, Bergen was divided into 12 health and social districts, each locally administered.
 From 2000 to 2004, the former organizational form with eight politically chosen local administrations was again in use and from 2008 through to 2010, a similar form existed where the local administrations had less power than previously.

 (Pertaining to the table above: The acreage figures include fresh water and uninhabited mountain areas, except:

 1 1 The borough Bergenhus is 8.73 km2, the rest is water and uninhabited mountain areas.

 2 2 The borough Årstad is 8.47 km2, the rest is water and uninhabited mountain areas.)